stegoioa/MLAgent_Assembler_Training/README.md

 ## Overview

 The purpose of this project is to train an agent to perform a specific task using imitation learning.
 The agent is first trained with transfer-learning methods and later trained indepednantly to create unique solving skills..
 After that, I fine-tune the agent using reinforcement learning techniques.
+All scripts should added to the Unity Assets folder and can be implemented from there.

 ## Training Expectations